 Where to swim with sea lions in Lima?

-We met up at the Club Universitario de Regatas in Callao, a major harbor for container ships, around 40 minutes from Miraflores at 11:00 am.
+We met up at 11:00 am inside the Club (Restaurant) Canottieri in La Punta, a block away from the rowing club Club Regatas.
+La Punta is part of Callao, a major harbor for container ships that is around 40 minutes from Miraflores.
 The best way to get to the starting point of the tour is by ordering an Uber for around S/ 20-25 ($6-8).
-Once you arrive in front of the rowing statue, you will meet our coordinator Miguel who will register you for the tour.
+Once you arrive at the restaurant, please enter so that you will meet our local coordinator who will register you for the tour.

 What weather to expect for the tour?